How to Find and Hire a Solar Energy System Installer

 Last updated December 2021

 Click here to read customer reviews of solar energy system installers we've collected; but because so few homeowners have purchased them, we unfortunately don’t yet have a lot of ratings in our database.
-(If you’ve bought or leased a system, please help your fellow consumers by submitting ratings about your experience.)
+(If you’ve bought a system, please help your fellow consumers by submitting ratings about your experience.)
 Another source of referrals, of course, is to ask neighbors and friends who have gone solar.

 In addition to a trove of info about solar energy, two websites can help you find installers.
 SolarReviews.com offers customer reviews of installers, and unlike many companies that host online ratings, many of the reviews posted with it are negative.